SenseLogic/CIBYL/README.md

 puts fibonacci( 5 );
 ```

-It also allows to freely customize the language keywords and to use a different case convention :
+It also allows to customize the language keywords and to use a different case convention :

 ```ruby
 struct POINT